bradhaywood/lua-moo/README.md

 require "moo"
 require "koopa"

-class("GreenKoopa"):extends(Koopa)
+GreenKoopa = class:extends(Koopa)

--- We're happy with the defaults of the Koopa class, but -- obviously want to change the name!
+-- We're happy with the other defaults, but want to change the name GreenKoopa.Name = "Green Koopa"

-GreenKoopa:has("Name", "Green Koopa")
 ```

-We've used two new methods in the above example, `extends` and `has`. `extends` will tell our class to inherit the object you pass to it, and `has` is used to override the properties.
-That's basically all there is to it.

 You can easily loop through the children of a base class.